-Right to use assets are reported at actual costs or estimated historical cost and amortized using the straight line method over the estimated useful life of the asset.
-All right to use assets are broadcasting equipment which are amortized over a 2-10 year period.
+Right to use assets are reported at actual costs or estimated historical cost and amortized using the straight-line method over the estimated useful life of the asset.
+All right to use assets are broadcasting equipment which are amortized over a period of 2 to 10 years.